Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Examples and applications

 which is given by $x\mapsto h.x$ on the level of functor of points.
 These isomorphisms assemble into the so-called \textit{conjugation} action of $G$ on $\bigsqcup_{g\in G} Y^g$, where $G$ acts on the indexing set by conjugation. \end{rem}

-\begin{prop} Let $Y$ be a derived scheme equipped with an action of a finite group $G$.
+\begin{prop} Let $Y$ be a finitely presented derived scheme equipped with an action of a finite group $G$.
 Then we have isomorphisms

 where $G/G$ denotes the set of conjugacy classes of $G$, and in the last stack, the $G$-action is the conjugation action of \Cref{rem:ConjugationAction}. \end{prop} \begin{proof} The second isomorphism is clear, let us prove the first isomorphism.
 Let $g\in G$ be an element of order $r$.
-We have pull-back diagrams The left square is a pull-back square is by definition.
+We have pull-back diagrams

+The left square is a pull-back square is by definition.
 The right square is a pull-back square since it is obtained by applying $\mathbf{Map}(\mathsf B \langle g \rangle, -)$ to the following pull-back square:

 Now since the cotangent complex of $\mathbf{Map}( \mathsf B \langle g \rangle, \mathsf B Z(g) )$ is trivial, the bottom horizontal map is \'etale.
 Therefore the upper horizontal map $Y^g \rightarrow \mathbf{Map}(\mathsf B \langle g \rangle, [Y/Z(g)])$ is also \'etale.